 New!
 Ada Twist, Scientist by Andrea Beaty

-is another in the series of STEM (Science, Technology, Engineering and Math) books to come from the team of Andrea Beaty and David Roberts, their other titles being, Rosie Revere, Engineer, and Iggy Peck, Architect.
-Ada Twist, Scientist
+Ada Twist, Scientist is another in the series of STEM (Science, Technology, Engineering and Math) books to come from the team of Andrea Beaty and David Roberts: their other titles are Rosie Revere, Engineer, and Iggy Peck, Architect.

 Little Ada soon proceeds to experimenting, sometimes with messy results (broken eggs and colorful bottles of soda erupting), but her family and her teacher both seem to realize messiness is part of the process, after all.